An architectural style star that rose to be a UNESCO World Heritage Site.

 EAT: Dinner at Lab by Sergi Arola (Make reservation!)

 It takes about 15-20 minutes by car to reach Lab by Sergi Arola from the Moorish Castle.
 Situated inside Penha Longa Resort, the celebrity chef’s elegant restaurant is a creative spin on Mediterranean cuisine with Portuguese produce.
 The 22-seat stylish restaurant offers the view of the golf course, and a vodka bar where you can lounge pre and post dinner.

 If you stay for more than one day, don’t miss these other sites:

-SEE: Monserrate Palace, which is a museum, a farmyard, and a park.
+SEE: Monserrate Palace is a museum, a farmyard, and a park.
 Bought by Francis Cook and rented by Willian Beckford, the Monserrate Palace stands uniquely due to its one-of-a-kind architecture, and waterfalls in its gardens.